jeffrom/logd/WORK.md

 - [ ] make consistency guarantees configurable. fast by default but also force disk flush before returning success if that's desired.
 - [ ] audit all panics: we should only panic when there's a fatal error.
-- [ ] detect and finish subscriptions where the connection wasn't closed on the client side
 - [ ] same protocol for file storage as network transfer simplifies the app and probably makes it easier to leverage sendfile without calling it directly
 - [ ] compression